sjcorreia/catalog-project/README.md

     Username: RoboUser
     Password: Udacity1

-This log-in information will give the user the ability to test the CRUD operations on the contents of the application.
+This login information will give the user the ability to test the CRUD operations on the contents of the application.

 ## Additional Resources